mickfuzz/makecode-platformer-101/gamePatterns.md

 Through challenge and systems, games get harder as you progress to keep your interest.

-- Power up for higher jump
 - Have to collect all food before progressing
 - Key and door
+- Power up - Higher Jump
+- Power up Player Speed